Quantum fluctuation-induced first-order breaking of time-reversal symmetry in unconventional superconductors

 Figure~\ref{fig:PD}, left panel shows the calculated phase diagrams in the chemical potential--temperature plane without the phase fluctuations.
-In the doping range of interest, as the chemical potential is increased, the $s^*$-channel transition temperature (blue line) decreases while the $d$-channel one (orange line) increases, generating a $s^*$--$d$ overlapping superconducting region~\cite{breio22supercurrents,pupim25adatom}, that is, the $s+id$ phase.
+In the doping range of interest, as the chemical potential is increased, the $s^*$-channel transition temperature (blue line) decreases while the $d$-channel one (orange line) increases, generating the $s + \ii d$ phase~\cite{breio22supercurrents,pupim25adatom}.
 This is because the model~(\ref{eq:H}) exhibits a competition between the $s^*$- and $d$-wave superconductivity arising from the change in the Fermi surface shape with doping.
-The phase transitions from the $s+id$ to either $s^*$ or $d$ phases are second order.
+This doping range corresponds qualitatively to the overdoped regime of cuprates where the $d$-wave superconductivity is about to disappear as the hole doping increases.
+The phase transitions from the $s + \ii d$ to either $s^*$ or $d$ phases are second order.

 The gap function can also be written as $\Delta_{\bm{k}}=|\Delta_x|(\cos k_x + \ee^{\ii \vartheta}\cos k_y)$, where $\vartheta = -2 \arctan(\Delta_d/\Delta_s)$ is the phase of $\Delta_y$ relative to that of $\Delta_x$ and can vary continuously.
-A $\vartheta \neq 0, \pm\pi$ signals the $\mathcal{T}$-broken $s+id$ phase.
+A $\vartheta \neq 0, \pm\pi$ signals the $\mathcal{T}$-broken $s + \ii d$ phase.
 It is then obvious that the phase $\vartheta$ and hence the $\mathcal{T}$-breaking phase transition should be strongly influenced by the phase fluctuations.
-Indeed, in the presence of the phase fluctuations, the $s+id$ phase region near the quantum critical point bordering the $d$ phase splits off a small dome, which is connected to the $d$ phase by a first-order phase transition (Fig.~\ref{fig:PD}, right panel).
-The splitting of the $s+id$ phase region indicates back-and-forth $d$--$s+id$ phase transitions as the chemical potential is reduced, which is a manifestation of quantum fluctuation-enhanced competition between the $s^*$- and $d$-wave superconductivity.
-On the other hand, the $s^*$-to-$s+id$ phase transition maintains second order at all temperatures and its phase boundary is not significantly altered by the phase fluctuations.
-The $s+id$ phase region gets narrowed considerably (by $36\%$ at $T=0.002t$ for example) compared to the mean-field case.
+Indeed, in the presence of the phase fluctuations, the $s + \ii d$ phase region near the quantum critical point bordering the $d$ phase splits off a small dome, which is connected to the $d$ phase by a first-order phase transition (Fig.~\ref{fig:PD}, right panel).
+These appear only at low temperatures, which underscores the dramatic effect of the quantum phase fluctuations as compared to the thermal ones.
+On the other hand, the $s^*$-to-$s + \ii d$ phase transition maintains second order at all temperatures and its phase boundary is not significantly altered by the phase fluctuations.
+The $s + \ii d$ phase region gets narrowed considerably compared to the mean-field case.

 \paragraph{First-order quantum phase transition---}